 The Humboldt Broncos tragedy has deeply touched and saddened the people of Saskatchewan.
 However the positive sense of community, compassion and solidarity with the injured athletes and their families from across the province and beyond has been truly inspirational.
 Thirteen critically injured players and team members were transported to Royal University Hospital the night of April 6th 2018.
 The medical teams in Nipawin, Tisdale and at RUH who responded that night and through the following days and weeks were truly exceptional in their dedicated response to the patients and their families.
-Liv
+Lives were saved.

 Donor support through the Royal University Hospital Foundation’s GREATE.R.
 Campaign funded the $500,000 Trauma pilot program at RUH in September 2015.
 Following a six-month evaluation, the Trauma Program became a permanent program of the Saskatchewan Health Authority.
 A dedicated Trauma Team lead (TTL) supported by a team of sub specialists is available to respond when needed.
 This has changed how critical trauma care is delivered in our Emergency Department.
 Donor support to the GREATE.R.
 Campaign also funded advanced equipment and technology for trauma treatment throughout our Hospital.
 Not only equipment in emergency, but a new state-of-the-art advanced imaging O-arm unit for the Operating Room (OR) used throughout the week-end by our orthopedic and spine surgeons, the new angio biplane suite and medical imaging equipment for our neurosurgeons, upgrades to monitors in the Intensive Care Unit and a new OR Waiting Room for family members during this challenging time.
 Donors to the GREATE.R.
 Campaign understood that RUH needed to be ready when a trauma patient requiring lifesaving care arrived at RUH.
 On April 6, 2018 when a Code Orange was called with multiple incoming casualties, the Trauma Team and other medical professionals and equipment was in place, and ready to respond when the patients and their families began to arrive at RUH, Saskatchewan’s busiest emergency department.